Stability of superconducting gap symmetries arising from antiferromagnetic magnons: Holstein-Primakoff and Fourier transformations

 where $a_i$ and $b_j$ are the two sublattice magnon operators and $s$ is the spin quantum number associated with the lattice site spins.
 Next, we perform the Fourier transformations of the magnon operators

 in which $N_A = N_B = N/2$ and $N$ is the number of lattice sites at the AFMI/NM interface. $\Diamond$ is used to mark the sum over the RBZ.

 Inserting these transformations directly in $H_{\text{int}}$ yields some additional terms that have been ignored compared to Eqs.~\eqref{eq:HintA} and \eqref{eq:HintB}.
 First, terms involving two magnon operators are assumed negligible compared to the one-magnon processes.
-Second, terms involving only electron operators, akin to Zeeman terms, are expected to have little influence on our results \cite{erlandsen2019enhancement}.
-They are only nonzero for $\Omega < 1$, and can be eliminated by considering an AFMI/NM/AFMI trilayer \cite{thingstad2021eliashberg}.
+Second, terms involving only electron operators, akin to Zeeman terms, are expected to have little influence on our results regarding the superconducting state when the spin splitting is small compared to the electron bandwidth, i.e., $\bar{J}\ll t$ \cite{erlandsen2019enhancement}.
+They are only nonzero for $\Omega < 1$, and can be eliminated by considering an AFMI/NM/AFMI trilayer \cite{thingstad2021eliashberg}, or a compensating magnetic field to ensure that the superconducting state is preferred over the normal state, cf.~the Chandrasekhar-Clogston limit.
+For the bilayer case and $\Omega < 1$, this implies that one can observe the {\it appearance} of superconductivity when applying an external magnetic field.